-1. The growth of real output same as growth of money supply
+1. The growth of real output is the same as the growth of the money supply

 Suppose the money supply increased by 4%.
 In a simplified model, this would lead to an increase in Aggregate Demand (AD) of 4%.
-If AS (productive capacity) also increased by 4%, then the price level would be unaffected.
-In other words, the growth of money supply is absorbed in the increase in real output.
+If AS (productive capacity of the economy) also increased by 4%, then the price level would be unaffected.
+In other words, the growth of the money supply is absorbed in the increase in real output.

 A good example is in a recession, the stock of money may rise 5%, however, people will be making fewer transactions and therefore the velocity of circulation will fall.
-This explains why quantitative easing (increasing the money supply) did not cause inflation between 2009 and 2016.
+This is one reason why quantitative easing (increasing the money supply) did not cause inflation between 2009 and 2016.

 In a liquidity trap, interest rates fall to zero but this doesn’t prevent people saving.
 In this situation, there is a fall in the velocity of circulation and this can cause deflation.
 In this situation, increasing the money supply will not necessarily cause inflation.